kai-raschke/camunda-external-microservice/README.md

 ### Concept

+The concept differs in the way the Camunda external task client works by using the variable module name instead of using a variable topic name.

-Bernd Rücker talks about this kind of concept and if it's a good or bad practice.
+Bernd Rücker talks about this kind of concept and wether it's a good or bad practice.

 A discussion about it can be found in the Camunda forum:
 https://forum.camunda.org/t/microservices-external-tasks-not-the-best-practice/15387